Nujaka/ZonaiWatchFace/README.md

-# Zonai Watch Face for devices
+# Zonai Watch Face for Wear OS
-Tears of the Kingdom Zonai themed Galaxy Watch facewatch.
+Tears of the Kingdom Zonai themed Wear OS facewatch.
 This project is to be used by everyone for free.

 This facewatch was created using Samsung's Watch Face Studion.